carlos8f/salty/README.md

   Options:

     -h, --help                 output usage information
-    -t, --to <email>           email address to encrypt for. (must be imported first. default: self) -m, --message              compose a message instead of using [infile] (implies -a) -s, --sign                 sign the message to reveal/prove our identity -H, --header <key: value>  add a custom header (repeatable)
+    -t, --to <pubkey|email>    email address to encrypt for. (must be imported first. default: self) -m, --message              compose a message instead of using [infile] (implies -a) -s, --sign                 sign the message to reveal/prove our identity -H, --header <key: value>  add a custom header (repeatable)